sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    entitled "Costume", and one token should be put on the card
- * If the characters have any significant items during their adventure so far, make a card for that and if the item is heavy or unweildy, put a token on it
+ * If the characters have any significant items during their adventure so far, make a card for that and if the item is heavy or unwieldy, put a token on it

 ### Sarrukan's Chamber 3rd PC variant - The reluctant guard